3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 Exercises

 - Paraphrase those same main-point sentences following the seven-step procedure outlined in §3.4.2 above.
-In other words, if Exercise 1 above was direct quotation, now try indirect quotation for each passage.
+In other words, after Exercise 1 above required you to practice accurate direct quotation, now try indirect quotation for each passage.

 - Following the six-step procedure outlined in §3.4.3 above, summarize the entire source article, webpage, or whatever document you chose by reducing it to a single coherent paragraph of no more than 10 lines on your page.